abhitirkey/conversational-ai-assignment/README.md

 ## conversational-ai-assignment

+Interview assignment to retrieve top 10 recurring words in a random text file, along with word count and synonyms.
+Written using Node.js and Express.js, while using the Yandex dictionary API to retrieve synonyms of words.

 ### View the assignment live on [Glitch](https://harmless-ink-age.glitch.me/) (wait for page to fetch and load data):

 ### How to run this assignment locally: